taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 ## Description:

 This method helps uncover hidden themes within a collection of text documents, making it a valuable tool for exploring unfamiliar domains.
 For example, a social scientist analyzing public discussions on social media or academic papers on a particular topic can use this method to identify recurring themes or topics.
 The method assumes that each document contains a mixture of topics and each topic comprises a distinct set of words.
-By processing a text file with one document per line, the method generates two key outputs:

-- The probability of each topic appearing in each document.
-- The most representative words for each topic, along with their probabilities.
+By processing a text file with one document per line, the method generates two key outputs i.e., i) the probability of each topic appearing in each document ii) the most representative words for each topic, along with their probabilities.

 This approach is built on [Latent Dirichlet Allocation (LDA)](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf?ref=http://githubhelp.com), using a specialized technique called collapsed Gibbs sampling [(LDA with collapsed Gibbs sampling)](https://www.cs.cmu.edu/~wcohen/10-605/papers/fastlda.pdf).
 This enhances efficiency, producing a balanced topic distribution while allowing users control over the model’s internal workings.
 It uses [Markov chain Monti Carlo approach](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) to initialize the model with a random state.
 The method provides vanilla implementation (using only basic packages for loading data e.g., numpy, JSON, and random number generation) of Topic modeling with maximum control to customize its behavior.
 It gives users transparent control over internal decisions.
 The method is implemented as a class to extend its behavior easily.